OmarReda2/Angular_projects/movies-app-master/README.md

 # Description
-web application for movies, showing all movies and their description and keeps tracking with latest movies.
+web application for movies, showing all movies, their description and keeps tracking with latest movies.

 ## Website link
 [moviesfly.netlify.app/](moviesfly.netlify.app/)